niconaranjo/Indecision-app/README.md

 # Indecision-app
-A React application based on a Course
+A React application based on a React Course